QubesUsersBerlin/QubesUsersBerlin.github.io/README.md

 We are a group of [Qubes OS](https://www.qubes-os.org) users who meet monthly in Berlin.

-# Next meeting
+# Next meetup

-**Next meeting is scheduled for Friday, the 28.
-3. 2025 from 6 till 8 p.m. at x-hain**
+**Next meetup is scheduled for Friday, the 25.4.2025 from 6 till 8 p.m. at x-hain**

-Here are some proposed topics for the meetup:
+Here are some topics we want to discuess - a continuation from March:

+- Salt Use Cases in Qubes OS
+- Android Use Cases in Qubes OS and in particular emulating GrapheneOS

+and the evergreens:

 - Exploring Qubes OS: A Beginner's Perspective – Join us for a hands-on experience where you can install and test Qubes OS on a provided laptop.
 Perfect for newcomers looking to dive into the world of secure computing!
-- OpSec strategies with Qubes OS - Join us for practical discussion, insights and strategies to safeguard your digital activities!
 - Qubes OS documentation conversion from Markdown to reStructuredText - Join us for a status update and Q&A
-- Android Use Cases in Qubes OS - Continuing the engaging discussion from our last meetup :)
-- Salted site-specific browser qubes!
 - Whatever you would like to share and discuss!
 Bring your own ![Q](./qubes-logo-grain2.png) uestions! :)

-All are welcome!
+All creatures welcome!

 Please consult the calendar of x-hain for further information.

+# Future meetups

+In Mai, we want to discuss

+- OpSec strategies with Qubes OS - Join us for practical discussion, insights and strategies to safeguard your digital activities!

+# Past meetups

+## 28.3.2025

+We looked at some Salt and Android use cases in Qubes OS:

+- Salted site-specific browser qubes!
+  - Corey talked about salting a web qube and also shared his [repo](https://github.com/coyotebush/qubes-salt)!
+We will continue the discussion in April!
+- Android Use Cases in Qubes OS
+  - We continued the engaging discussion from our last meetup. snorkelcake and bae9e4f7 wrote a guide for how to setup an android qube which is available on the [forum](https://forum.qubes-os.org/t/use-android-apps-in-qubesos/32971).

 # Monthly meetings

-**Qubes Users Berlin monthly meetings are back on track!**
+**Qubes Users Berlin monthly meetings are currently every last Friday of each month!**

 We will meet every **last** Friday of each month at [xHain](https://x-hain.de/de/participate/#content), a hackerspace at **Grünberger Str.
 16** in Friedrichshain.
 We abide by xHain's [hygiene concept](https://wiki.x-hain.de/de/xHain/hygiene-konzept).

-## Future meetings

-**Qubes Users Berlin monthly meetings are currently every last Friday of each month!**

 We look forward to discussing topics related to Qubes OS with you! :)